BestReviews is reader-supported and may earn an affiliate commission. Details

 3.5-cup work bowl with locking blade, handle, and pour spout.
 Drizzle basin.
 Great size for everyday use.
 Dishwasher-safe work bowl, lid, and blade.
 Cord wrap.
 Perfect size to leave out on the counter.
 Triple safety lock on blade.
 Tight seal on lid.
 Choice of color.

 Center pole and blade attachment cut down on stated capacity.

 Updated version of the brand's popular 7-cup model.
 Practical work bowl with multipurpose blade system.
 Features optimized speeds for customizable results.
 Has 2-in-1 feed tube.
 Seal has locking system with leak-resistant ring.
 Relatively compact.

 The handle feels somewhat flimsy compared to other models.
 A few defective units noted.

-Mid-sized model offers 9-cup work bowl that's suitable for avid cooks.
-Has a versatile 2-in-1 feed tube.
-Comes with a set of blades and cutting discs for numerous meal-prep needs.
+Mid-sized model offers a 9-cup work bowl suitable for avid cooks.
+Has a versatile 2-in-1 feed chute.
+Comes with a set of blades and cutting discs for numerous meal prep needs.
 Leak-resistant ring.
-Simple to twist apart for cleaning.
+Easily twists apart for cleaning.

 Some longevity concerns, as a few food processors quit working unexpectedly with normal use.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.